How to Tour the DMZ from Seoul [2023]

 When the JSA tour is running, to go on this tour there are strict rules about which nationals are able to visit and what you can take with you.
 Before visiting the JSA you will receive a briefing at Camp Bonifas, the United Nations Command military post which is responsible for enforcing the Korean Armistice Agreement of 1953.
 After the briefing, you will be taken by UN bus to the JSA for a short visit to the conference room, where you are able to take photos.

 Note that if conditions are unsafe the JSA tour can be cancelled at short notice and an alternative activity included in your tour.
-As of March 2023, a limited number of JSA tours have restarted after being unavailable during COVID19.
-Click here to check out and book your JSA tour through Viator.
+Click here to check out and book your JSA tour through Viator or Klook

 The Third Infiltration Tunnel